harnoorpreetsingh/Student_Management_Firebase/README.md

 Welcome to the **Institute Management System**! 🎓

-This web application helps in managing students, faculty, and courses in an institute.
+This web application helps in managing students, faculty in an institute.
 It provides a smooth, secure, and efficient way to track student and faculty details.
 Powered by **React** and **Firebase**.

 ## Features